-When you need to transfer funds from an operating account to cover payroll or add to a sweep account, you can move money from one bank to another in Sage 100.
+When you need to transfer funds from an account for any reason, such as to cover payroll or add to a sweep account, you can move money from one bank code/account to another in Sage 100.
 To make this transfer in the General Ledger module, you need to do a transaction journal entry.
 If you also own Bank Reconciliation, this action will take effect simultaneously in both modules.

 Here’s how to make a bank transfer in Sage 100:

 Go to: General Ledger | Main | Transaction Journal Entry